smokeyfeet/smokeyfeet-site/content/artists/main_teachers.md

 solo jazz dance battle, and claiming many crowns since, but she has been in training as a professional ballroom dancer since 1996, as an actor, modern jazz dancer since 2005.
-She has a true mastery over different genres, underpinned by a singer’s understanding of musicality and an historian’s appreciation of authenticity.
-A true artist, she isn’t afraid to embrace controversial material, and she has been invited to perform her inimitable choreography at the most respected tap, swing and jazz events in all over the world.
+She has a true mastery over different genres, underpinned by a singer's understanding of musicality and an historian's appreciation of authenticity.
+A true artist, she isn't afraid to embrace controversial material, and she has been invited to perform her inimitable choreography at the most respected tap, swing and jazz events in all over the world.